 Why “Nudge?”

-Jessica McConahay
+Dr. Jessica McConahay PT, DPT

 I’ve taken a non-linear path to becoming a Physical Therapist.
 Before entering healthcare, I was a musician, worked in a start-up, and taught yoga and meditation.
 My curiosity about the mind and body eventually led me back to school to study neuroscience and kinesiology, and I later earned my Doctorate of Physical Therapy (DPT) from the University of California, San Francisco.